 This mentality sets a very dangerous precedent.

 We were finally left with only one choice—to relinquish our rights as adoptive parents for the safety of our other children.
-Many parents face this one and only decision.
-I pray that the system will finally step up and do right by these children—children that have been repeatedly failed since birth.
-It is an immense, ever-present tragedy in our world that few know of.
+Many parents have only this one heartbreaking decision left to protect everyone involved, including the child with RAD.

 Will the system do the right thing eventually?

 Only time will tell.
+But change is possible.

 *pseudonym to protect identity